How to Configure Unattended Upgrades on Debian 12/11/10

 Acquire::http::Dl-Limit

-This option sets the maximum download speed for package downloads in kilobytes per second.
-By default, this option is not enabled.
-To activate download speed limit, set the value to the desired speed in kilobytes per second, as shown in the example below:
+Use this option to specify the maximum download speed for package downloads in kilobytes per second.
+By default, the system doesn’t enable this option.
+To set a download speed limit, adjust the value to your preferred speed in kilobytes per second, as demonstrated in the example below:

 Acquire::http::Dl-Limit "100";